SVG documentation and examples

 Importing data from Google Sheets

 If you have a Google Sheets spreadsheet that you wish to import data from then this connector will make that easy for you.
 This is the documentation page for it.
+Although this page is in the canvas section - it still applies to the SVG version.

 A description of the CSV reader